cytopia/devilbox/README.md

 <img width="200" style="width:200px;" src="docs/_includes/figures/https/https-ssl-address-bar.png" /><br/>
 <small><sub>Support for <a href="https://devilbox.readthedocs.io/en/latest/intermediate/setup-valid-https.html">valid https</a> out of the box.</sub></small>

 The Devilbox is a modern and highly customisable **dockerized PHP stack** supporting full **LAMP** and **MEAN** and running on all major platforms.
 The main goal is to easily switch and combine any version required for local development.
 It supports an **unlimited number of projects** for which **vhosts**, **SSL certificates** and **DNS records** are created automatically.
+**Reverse proxies** per project are supported to ensure listening server such as NodeJS can also be reached.
 Email catch-all and popular development tools will be at your service as well.
 Configuration is not necessary, as everything is already pre-setup.

 Furthermore, the Devilbox provides an **identical** and **reproducible development environment** for different host operating systems.